satishbwnj/atlas2-migration-agents/README.md

 ## 🧭 Project Context

-In the vast landscape of **JPMC’s AWS platform**, Atlas 1 currently hosts over a thousand production-grade applications.
+In the vast landscape of **AWS platform**, Atlas 1 currently hosts over a thousand production-grade applications.
 The firm’s migration to **Atlas 2.0**—a modern cloud-native framework—demands tools that support not only application migration but also **data center to cloud**, **compute transitions**, and **automated infrastructure transformations**.

 This shell establishes a fully working prototype that simulates:
 - **Discovery of legacy infrastructure**